NocturnalSolutions/KituraBook/2-routerrequest-routerresponse.md

 # Chapter 2: Ins and Outs of RouterRequest and RouterResponse

-> TODO:
-> - Follow my own advice and test on Linux
-> - How do you do a POST with Wget?

 Let’s look back at that router handler we wrote in the last chapter.

 ```swift